The Dollar Dance, Gift Cards and More Money Matters: What’s Tacky and What’s Acceptable?

 Gifting a Therapy Session

-“As we know, 2020 has been very difficult for many,” Parker said.
+“As we know, [the pandemic has been] very difficult for many,” Parker said.
 “Mental illness, drug and alcohol addictions, marriage problems, [etc.] are on the rise.
 Should we consider giving a therapy session as a gift?
 My answer is, it depends!”

 Parker explained that in some situations therapy as a gift can be perceived as a blessing and the best gift someone can give — but in other situations could be seen as rude and intrusive.